StackStorm-Exchange/stackstorm-sql/README.md

 ## Included Drivers
 This pack is already set up to connect to the databases listed above.
 Additional databases can be connected to but pre-requisite packages will need to be installed before the drivers will work.
 [SQLAlchemy Dialects Doc](https://docs.sqlalchemy.org/en/latest/dialects/index.html).

-You can pass any of the following driver names without any additional packages needing installed.
+You can pass any of the following driver names without any additional packages needing installed:
 * `postgresql` - PostgreSQL databases
 * `mssql` - Microsoft SQL Server databases
 * `mysql` - MySQL/MariaDB databases